 A study of basic algebra for students with no college preparatory mathematics, or for students with deficiencies in basic algebra skills.
 Topics include basic arithmetic, basic algebra, and geometric formulas.
 This course is not open to students in the post-secondary enrollment options program.
-This course is required for students who score below 17 on the ACT Mathematics sub-test, or below 480 on the SAT Mathematics sub-test.
+This course is required for students who score below 17 on the ACT Mathematics sub-test, below 480 on the SAT Mathematics sub-test, or below a 30 on the ALEKS Mathematics Placement Exam.